seamless-medley/medley/README.md

 - Listen to the audio stream provided by Medley
 - Connect with other Medley users and the development team

+You can also run your own Medley instance, please see [Beta Testing Guide](https://github.com/seamless-medley/medley/wiki/Beta-Testing).

+## Key Features
+- 🔀 Automatic and seamless music playback
+  - With customizable mixing behavior through embedded metadata
+- 🎨 Artist rotation to ensure variety
+  - This prevents the repetition of songs from the same artist too frequently, much like a well-curated radio station.
+- 🔊 ReplayGain and DSP audio limiter for consistent sound quality
+- 🚀 Multi-platform audio streaming
+- 🤖 Interactive Discord bot with slash commands

 ## Project Motivation

 Medley was born out of a personal desire to enhance the music listening experience.
 My motivations stem from common frustrations and a love for diverse, engaging audio: